Jacobify/Python-Project/README.md

 I have not decided which Python library i am going to use ,However, this project's main point will be about deep learning concepts.

--- this file will change as i go thorugh with it.
+-- this file will change as i go through with it.

 Thank you for your time